 A resume is one of the critical “tools” for every student.
 The earlier your student puts one together the better.

-Resume and cover letter examples are available online in the Job & Internship Guide (PDF).
+Resume and cover letter examples are available online in the Job and Internship Search Guide (PDF).
 The staff is here to coach students through this process.

 Please suggest that your student have at least one other person review their resume and cover letter before submission.
-More recruiters are using social media to search for top talent; therefore, talk to your student about joining the HMC Alumni Association LinkedIn group.
+More recruiters are using social media to search for top talent; therefore, talk to your student about joining the Harvey Mudd College Alumni Association LinkedIn group.
 We’re here to help with their profiles as well.

 Encourage Future Career Reflection

 Many Harvey Mudd students come to the College already knowing their major and what they want to do after graduation.
 However, if they aren’t clear, please recommend that they meet with a career counselor to discuss options.
 A career decision should be an ongoing process and not a one-time, last-minute choice.

 Emphasize the Value of Internships and Volunteer Experiences